ydahal1/ydahal1/ReadMe.md

-Ever wondered why bees hum?
-It's because they don't know the words.
+Atheism is a non-prophet organisation.

 [
-Wed May 13 00:57:27 UTC 2026
+Thu May 14 00:59:13 UTC 2026
  ]